agude/agude.github.io/_drafts/2019-07-09-hour_record_plot_improvements.md

 {% capture wiki_plot %}{{file_dir}}/Progression_of_Hour_record_from_Merckx_to_Unified.png{% endcapture %}
 {% include figure.html
   url=wiki_plot
-  image_alt='A dot plot showing the time and distance for various mens hour records.' caption='<a href="https://en.wikipedia.org/wiki/File:Progression_of_Hour_record_from_Merckx_to_Unified.png"><em>Progression of Hour record from Merckx to Unified</em></a>, ©<a href="https://en.wikipedia.org/wiki/User:XyZAn">XyZAn</a> (<a
+  image_alt='A dot plot showing the time and distance for various men's hour records.' caption='<a href="https://en.wikipedia.org/wiki/File:Progression_of_Hour_record_from_Merckx_to_Unified.png"><em>Progression of Hour record from Merckx to Unified</em></a>, ©<a href="https://en.wikipedia.org/wiki/User:XyZAn">XyZAn</a> (<a